 Do graphs count as infographics?

-Now that you have an idea or two about graph infographics, you must be wondering — are graphs considered infographics?
+Now that you have an idea or two about infographic charts, you must be wondering — are graphs considered infographics?
 While graphs can be considered a type of infographic, they are not the same thing.

 A graph is a visual representation of data, typically used in a scientific, technical or business context.
 They show the relationships between variables, making it easy for the audience to understand and analyze.
 Infographics on the other hand include other visual elements such as icons, illustrations, images and text to summarize and communicate complex information.